 Why Is My Air Conditioner Leaking Water?

-Water is a natural result of the cooling process.
+Water is a natural byproduct of the cooling process.
 Your air conditioner has two systems, one outside and one inside.
 The indoor unit includes an evaporator coil that cools warm air as it moves over it.
 Condensation occurs as the air cools, flows into a drain pan and goes out of your house through a condensate drain line.

-Because of the condensation process, having water leak is a common problem.
-We regularly get calls about an air conditioner leaking water inside or an air conditioner leaking water outside.
+Due to the condensation process, having water leak is a common problem.
+We often receive calls about an air conditioner leaking water inside or an air conditioner leaking water outside.
 Here’s why it happens:

 Drain Line Is Plugged

-We recommend changing flat filters monthly and pleated filters every three months.
+We recommend replace flat filters once a month and pleated filters every three months.

 Replacing your air filter is critical for: